MrMicrowaveOven/AlgorithmsCurriculum/lectures/crushing-the-technical-interview.md

     1. What are the different ways you can make private variables in javascript?
 (4 mins)
     2. Feedback (1 min)

-  6. Reflection (5 mins):
+  6. Reflection (3 mins):
     1. Personal
     2. Ask class: list out what worked and what didn't.
     3. Make sure you admit you don't know something when you don't.
 And then STILL give it a shot.

-3. Pair Programming / Build something while they watch next to you (15 mins)
+3. Pair Programming / Build something while they watch next to you (4 mins)
   1. Overview (4 mins): Learnist did this, Pivotal does this.
 Talk about process companies take.

-  2. Recommendation: Pair on your final project with someone and explain what you're doing as you go.
-Other person, just LISTEN.
-Do not point out problems unless the other person is genuinely stuck for a while.
-(1 min).

-  2. Give them 3 minutes to find someone in the room and schedule an hour to pair on a final project.
-(3 mins)

 4. Design Problems (20 mins)
   0. Overview: Learnist, Goodreads, and Minerva did this.
 (3 mins)
-  1. Individual: Design the schema for the game "Chess" on paper alone.
+  1. Individual: Design the schema for the game "Connect Four" on paper alone.
+We also want arbitrary board size (of connect 5 and 6...etc.) and saving games.
 (5 mins).
 E.g. tables, columns, etc.
-  2. Compare to partner (3 minutes).
+  2. Compare to partner or class (3 minutes).
   3. Feedback from class:
-  4. Other example problems: Design the BART system schema, Design a music app (1 min).
+  4. Other example problems: Design the BART system schema, schema for Ad Server (1 min).

 Break for 5 (5 mins)

 5. Whiteboard Problem (65 mins)
-  1. Show of hands who DOESN'T know about these.
-(1 min)
   1. Can-you-code problems (2 mins)
     1. These are usually in initial interviews.
 I have actually gotten fizzbuzz
     2. Hired.com has some good ones that you can practice if you sign up.